 But what if different shifts are using the same bench?
 And/or what if different tasks are being performed on the same bench?
 If these variables come into play, you may want to consider an adjustable-height workstation.
 With a bench such as this, users can adjust the bench height with the simple turn of a crank, with a motor drive or via a slide leg, and the worksurface can travel between approximately 25" and 41".

 Your company probably has multiple departments, from manufacturing to testing to shipping, and beyond.
-Using a common workbench platform throughout your facility has many benefits from better utilization of inventory to easier reconfiguration to interchangeability of accessories and aesthetic appeal.
+Using a common workbench platform throughout your facility has many benefits including better utilization of inventory, easier reconfiguration and interchangeability of accessories, and aesthetic appeal.